After the passing the Preliminary Exam, students are official PhD candidates and move on to the Dissertation Research phase of their studies.

 Every effort should be made to have the full four-member thesis committee present at the thesis defense.
 If a thesis committee member cannot be present at the defense, they may provide to the committee chair approval of and/or comments concerning the thesis prior to the defense.
 If that is not possible, the student is responsible for finding a substitute committee member, with the approval of their program chair.
 Following general questioning during the public phase of the presentation the thesis defense will commence.
 The defense is open only to the thesis committee and mentor.
 The decision on approval of the thesis will be made solely by a majority vote of the committee.
 The student should anticipate that the committee may require changes to the thesis that could include additional writing, editing and re-evaluation of data.
 Such changes must then be approved by the committee before the thesis is deposited.
 For this reason, it is imperative that thesis defenses be scheduled no later than two weeks before the deadline for depositing theses.

-The Graduate Division of Arts and Sciences sets three graduation dates each year in May, August, and December.
+The Office of the Provost sets three graduation dates each year in May, August, and December.
 A formal commencement ceremony is held in May.
 The Graduate Group Office will distribute a calendar for each degree period, giving the deadlines for signing up for graduation, and for defending and depositing the thesis.
 If a student is not able to graduate after they have signed up, they must re-apply for the next degree period.
 The Graduate Group Office will guide students through the thesis submission and graduation scheduling.

-Please refer to the Graduation Calendar 2019-2022, which details the deadlines for each graduation cycle.
+Please refer to the Graduation Calendar, which details the deadlines for each graduation cycle.